TomPlanche/binario_resolver/README.md

 ## How to Use the Binairo Resolver

-I play Binario on my tablet with the `Zuzu` app.
+I play Binairo on my tablet with the `Zuzu` app.
 I take a screenshot of the puzzle and use the `binairo_resolver` to solve it.
 The program reads the image, extracts the grid, and solves the puzzle.

 ### Prerequisites